ccy0326-ship-it/WeareGroup31/Team31_DESIGN_DOC.md

 The retrieval process follows these steps:

-1. User submits a question.
+1. User submits a policy-related question.
-2. The query is converted into an embedding vector.
+2. Ollama nomic-embed-text converts the question into a 768-dimensional embedding vector.
-3. pgvector performs similarity search.
+3. PostgreSQL pgvector performs cosine similarity search against policy_documents.
-4. Relevant policy documents are retrieved.
+4. The top-k most relevant policy documents are retrieved.
-5. Retrieved content is supplied to the LLM.
+5. Retrieved policy snippets are injected into the LLM prompt as context.
-6. The LLM generates the final response.
+6. The LLM generates a response grounded on the retrieved policies.
+7. The final answer is returned to the user through the Gradio interface.

 This approach improves factual accuracy and reduces hallucinations.

 ---